SB7 Alabama 2012 1st Special Session

 Summary

-This bill would also provide that the civil and political rights, privileges, and capacities of no person may be diminished or enlarged on account of his or her religious beliefs.
+- Civil and political rights, privileges, and capacities of no person shall be diminished or enlarged because of religious beliefs.

-This bill would prohibit the expenditure of public funds in defense of the constitutionality of this amendment.
+- No public funds may be spent in defense of the constitutionality of this amendment.

 Bill Actions